dhp98/AR-web-project/README.md

 - Images floating on your barcode for item2.

 To USE it:-
--Press the 'Lets Go!'
+- Press the 'Lets Go!'
 Button on Home page ,
--Bring your Camera infront of a Barcode image -from any of the above images.
+- Bring your Camera infront of a Barcode image -from any of the above images.